 Over a decade later, with great patience and at considerable cost, BERA had procured a very strong legal opinion and its efforts had attracted widespread media and press support, both locally and nationally.
 The Association’s campaign finally culminated in a successful outcome for its members and for the vast majority of property owners on the Burges Estate.
 Under mounting pressure, the Freeholder finally agreed to grant owners the right to purchase their restrictive covenants and at long last to have the blight of these covenants lifted from their homes.
 At the same time, leasehold property owners were given the opportunity to purchase the freehold of their properties.
 Today, the majority of Burges Estate families own their own freeholds.
 However, to ensure that the estate would not be over-developed residents signalled their agreement (by inserting into their deeds) to continue with some of the covenants.

-5. To maintain to the satisfaction of Thorpe Estate or its successors in title proper and satisfactory boundary walls or fences on the side of the Property and where the letter “T” appears on the plan within the red edging (if any);
+- To maintain to the satisfaction of Thorpe Estate or its successors in title proper and satisfactory boundary walls or fences on the side of the Property and where the letter “T” appears on the plan within the red edging (if any).

 We hope that you will want to join us and we look forward to welcoming you and your family as members of the Association.

 As members you will automatically receive regular contact by email, about local issues of interest or concern to residents of Thorpe Bay and the Burges Estate.
 We already have members in the Bournes Green and West Shoebury area of Thorpe Bay and we are hoping to increase the number in the future.
-You will be welcome to our monthly coffee mornings, the Association’s Annual General Meeting, which is in March, and other events that we arrange, such as an “Open Gardens” afternoon that was organised for the first time this year.
+You will be welcome to our monthly coffee mornings, the Association’s Annual General Meeting, which is in March, and other events that we arrange, such as an “Open Gardens” afternoon.

 Locally there are some of the best schools in Southend-On-Sea, producing very good results in examinations through all the stages of the national curriculum.